Eugene Jarvis

-Eugene Peyton Jarvis is an American game designer and video game programmer, known for producing pinball machines for Atari and video games for Williams Electronics.
-Most notable among his works are the seminal arcade video games Defender and Robotron: 2084 in the early 1980s, and the Cruis'n series of driving games for Midway Games in the 1990s.
-He co-founded Vid Kidz in the early 1980s and currently leads his own development studio, Raw Thrills Inc. In 2008, Eugene Jarvis was named the first Game Designer in Residence by DePaul University's Game Development program.
+Eugene Peyton Jarvis is an American game designer and video game programmer, known for producing pinball machines for Williams Electronics and video games for Atari.
+Most notable among his works are the seminal arcade video games Defender and Robotron: 2084 in the early 1980s, and the Cruis'n series of racing games for Nintendo in the 1990s.
+He co-founded Vid Kidz in the early 1980s and currently leads his own development studio, Raw Thrills.
+In 2008, Eugene Jarvis was named the first Game Designer in Residence by DePaul University's Game Development program.
 His family owns the Jarvis Wines company in Napa, California.

+In 2009, he was chosen by IGN as one of the top 100 game creators of all time.

 Early life and education

 Jarvis was born in Palo Alto, California and grew up in Menlo Park.
 He has an older sister, Diane, and a younger sister, Helen.
 His first game was chess, which he played as a young child; he was one of the best players at Bellarmine College Preparatory in San Jose.
 Jarvis's first encounter with computers came while he was in high school attending a one-day course on FORTRAN programming given by IBM.

 Jarvis originally intended to become a biochemist but decided on studying computers instead.
 At the University of California, Berkeley, Jarvis did FORTRAN programming on mainframes.
 At Berkeley he got his first taste of computer gaming, playing Spacewar! in the basement of the physics lab.
 He received his B.S. in EECS in 1976 from Berkeley.
 In his last days before graduation, he interviewed with Atari, but did not receive a call back.